 The damage isn’t actually visible until later on.

-Because fluorosis staining forms while the teeth are developing (and therefore still lie embedded in the jawbone), it's not visible until the affected teeth have finally come in, which typically occurs between the ages 6 through 12.
+As mentioned above, because fluorosis only forms during that period while the child’s teeth are in the process of forming (and therefore still lie embedded in the jaws), its effects aren’t visible until the affected teeth have finally erupted (broken through the gum line).

 a) The underlying problem.

 Small children, especially those younger than age 6, characteristically are not able to reliably spit out when brushing.

 As a result, they may end up swallowing a large portion of the toothpaste that’s been placed on their brush.
 And if it contains fluoride, over time enough may be ingested that fluorosis forms.